German yields dip as inflation data trumps oil bounce

 Even with some figures such as the Fed chair Janet Yellen and ECB president Mario Draghi missing, any headlines from a meeting of central bankers in Jackson Hole will be high on the agenda on Friday.

-The German 10-year yield - the euro bloc’s benchmark - was down 2 basis points on the day at 0.71 percent, while other euro countries’ equivalents were flat to a touch lower.
+German 10-year yields - the bloc’s benchmark - were down 2 basis points on the day at 0.71 percent, while all other euro zone equivalents flat to a touch lower.

 In primary markets, Italy sold 7.5 billion euros of five- and 10-year bonds, a solid result at the end of a rollercoaster week that has centred on fears of a Chinese slowdown.
-(Additional reporting by Marius Zaharia; Editing by Louise Ireland/Ruth Pitchford)
+(Editing by Louise Ireland)